hhkaos/arcgis-json-linter/README.md

 Ideas:

 -  [ ] Make each individual doc is complete (without $refs to other documents).
 So applications can consume just what they need and avoid extra fetching.
 Like [GeooJSON schema repo](https://github.com/geojson/schema).
 -  [ ] Like [geojson/schema](https://github.com/geojson/schema) publish the schemas at: arcgisjson.org/schema/Extent.json
+- [ ] Make a plugin to VS Code to validate schemas from the IDE (and DevTools?)